 Having achieved some basic goals I have now turned my attention to my spiritual needs.
 I am usually a pretty happy person even if I whine on occasion.
 Having had to reassess my approach to life within the confines of my solitude I have now had to develop a new approach to things.
 Where before I could jump in my truck and go socialize or take a road trip I have had to bring the happiness to me instead.
 Where it is easy to adjust ones diet, especially without the temptation of convenience stores or restaurants to contend with, addressing my spiritual needs is more of a challenge.
 I can pray daily and often, which I do, and remain grateful for everything, but I need something more.
 I can walk the hills as I have and find much solace, and reflect on my journal entries from better times and find the direction I require, but joyfulness is evasive.
 It has been my morning and evening prayers which brought me back to center and offered the key to that joyfulness I seek.

 There has been the threat of sickness, death and suffering surrounding us for months now.
 The news is inundated with every possible scenario of these things and it is almost inescapable.
 I followed it closely for weeks and allowed it to dominate my life.
 What about New York where my sister lives?
 What about Japan where my oldest son and his family live?
 What if I get sick, and will I survive?
 Am I sick?
 I drove to California the end of February and flew back from there on March 3.
 Those next two weeks were worrisome and even after that it seemed that every time I went somewhere those two weeks started all over again.
 Now I barely read the news or check statistics.
 I wear a mask in public places and sanitize my hands continuously.
 I am still very concerned but far less fearful than I was.
-All of this has become a familiar routine and my garden is up as well.
-I feel like I have been through the worst of it and am prepared for the future, as uncertain as that may be.
+All of this has become a familiar routine.
+My garden is up and growing and I feel like I have been through the worst of it.
+I am prepared for the future, as uncertain as that may be.